 Strong Financial Position Debt-free and well-capitalized to achieve corporate milestones into 2026.
-Product Pipeline Developing drug candidates that attenuate multiple inflammatory signaling pathways, including inhibiting activation of the NLRP3 inflammasome, known to play an important role in the inflammation and fibrosis associated with pericarditis, myocarditis, and heart failure.
+Product Pipeline Developing small molecule drug candidates that attenuate multiple inflammatory signaling pathways, including inhibiting activation of the NLRP3 inflammasome, known to play an important role in the inflammation and fibrosis associated with pericarditis, myocarditis, and heart failure.

-- CardiolRx[TM] (cannabidiol) oral solution, is eligible for FDA orphan drug and EMA orphan medicine designations for recurrent pericarditis and acute myocarditis. - CRD-38 (cannabidiol) subcutaneously administered formulation.
+- FDA Orphan Drug Designation (ODD) granted to CardiolRxTM for the treatment of pericarditis. - CardiolRxTM eligible for FDA ODD in acute myocarditis and EMA orphan medicine designations for recurrent pericarditis and acute myocarditis.
 Key Global Research and Clinical Collaborators Working together with world-class researchers and clinicians at international centers of excellence and leveraging their expertise in drug development, experimental execution, inflammation and fibrosis, the treatment of cardiovascular diseases, and clinical trial protocol design.
 The collaborations provide optimal advice and knowledge platform in pursuit of Cardiol's purpose: heal the heart with innovative science.